mr-adult/Lox/README.md

 print false and true; // false
 ```

-Lox also supports the standard comparison operators, which include:
+Lox also supports the standard comparison operators (only on numbers), which include:
 '<', '>', '<=', '>=', '==', and '!=.'

 ### Variables